-- A pedestrian-oriented street grid that makes pedestrian and bicycle connections to transit and between uses and districts. - A building framework that defines the public spaces, streets, plazas, parks, and views. - A system of parks and open spaces that provides a setting for public activity and also preserves important natural resources. - A standard for sustainability that reflects the LSC's cutting edge science in the built and natural environment.
+- Circulation on a pedestrian-oriented street grid that creates pedestrian and bicycle connections to transit and between uses and districts. - Buildings that define the public spaces, streets, plazas, parks, and views. - A system of public open spaces that provides a setting for community activity and also preserves natural resources. - A standard for sustainability that reflects the LSC's cutting edge science.